enginebai/Algorithms/topics/graph.md

 * G2: Directed
     * V(G2) = {1, 2, 3, 4, 5, 6}
     * E(G2) = {(1, 2), (3, 4), (4, 5), (6, 1), (6, 3)}

+> V and E are set, the item in the set is unordered.

 ## Representation
 We can represent a graph `G = (V, E)` in adjacency list or matrix.